 Metro Transit Police Department

-Law enforcement agents provide security for the Metrorail and Metrobus systems in the tri-state area: Washington, DC, Maryland and Virginia.
-The Metro Transit Police has more than 400 sworn police officers and 100 security special police who have jurisdiction and provide protection for passengers and personnel.
+Law enforcement agents provide security for the Metrorail and Metrobus systems in the tri-state area: Washington, DC, Maryland, and Virginia.
+The Metro Transit Police has almost 500 sworn police officers and 64 security special police who have jurisdiction and provide protection for passengers and personnel.
 The Metro Transit Police Department has a 20-member anti-terrorism team in place to deter a terrorist attack in the Metro system.
 Since the 9/11 attacks, Metro has expanded its chemical, biological, radiological detection programs.
 In a new program designed to keep the system safe, the Metro Transit Police conducts random inspections of carry-on items at Metrorail stations.

 U.S. Capitol Police